 Following are two examples of how this command could be used:

 VolumeManager -s C:\ 1111-1111

 When you have successfully changed all of the volume serial numbers on a node of the cluster, you need to restart that node.

-(Conditional) If the cluster has already been protected in a PlateSpin environment, we recommend running a full replication on the active node to ensure that any changes are propagated to the database.
+(Conditional) If the cluster has already been migrated in a PlateSpin environment, we recommend running a full replication on the active node to ensure that any changes are propagated to the database.